EnricoMValtech/folder-lookup/README.md

   name of the BigQuery table in the above dataset where to save the folder names, defaults to `folders`
 - `PROJECT`
   name of the project where to run the BigQuery jobs that inserts/updates/deletes the table
+- `TOPIC`
+  name of the topic that the function will call once is done.

 ## Required Setup